Feeling Versus Intellect

 This process can go on for infinity.

-How can we retain belief in philosophy or common life, even after all this?
+Then how can we retain belief in philosophy or common life?

 I answer that, after the first and second answer: